g-chauvel/zuul-jobs/roles/run-buildset-registry/README.rst

-Runs a docker registry for the use of this buildset.
+Runs a container registry for the use of this buildset.

 This may be used for a single job running on a single node, or it may be used at the root of a job graph so that multiple jobs running for a